khakieconomics/khakieconomics.github.io/about.md

 I did a masters in economics with an econometrics focus at the University of Melbourne, degree in economics, focusing on exogenous growth and fiscal-monetary interactions, at La Trobe University.
 I earned first class honours for the thesis components in both.

+The posts on this site normally try to describe a model or approach.
+But I don't always have time to write up a full post, and instead just put up a Github Gist.
+You can find these (here)[https://gist.github.com/khakieconomics].